 Microsoft 365 XDR

-Disclaimer: It’s not actually called Microsoft 365 XDR.
+Disclaimer: It's not actually called Microsoft 365 XDR.
 (But a lot of people like to type that into a search engine.)
 MD XDR encompasses the entire security suite while the M365 security suite is referred to as Microsoft 365 Defender.
-We agree with you–it’s just as confusing as the prior ATP product names.
+We agree with you--it's just as confusing as the prior ATP product names.

 Extended Detection and Response, or XDR, is becoming more relevant in counteracting increasingly sophisticated cyber threats.
-Key to XDR’s strength is its integration across different areas of security need.
-Past security solutions have generally focused on these areas individually—email, for instance, or user devices.
-But with many different areas to keep track of, cyber attackers can sneak in between them when they’re monitored separately like that.
-And once they’ve snuck in, they can spread more easily and do a lot of damage.
-That’s why security providers are working to create the strongest and most effective XDR solutions they can.
+Key to XDR's strength is its integration across different areas of security need.
+Past security solutions have generally focused on these areas individually---email, for instance, or user devices.
+But with many different areas to keep track of, cyber attackers can sneak in between them when they're monitored separately like that.
+And once they've snuck in, they can spread more easily and do a lot of damage.
+That's why security providers are working to create the strongest and most effective XDR solutions they can.
 In a recent blog post, we outlined several of these XDR providers.
 Not surprisingly, Microsoft is one of them and offers the most extensive coverage across each security domain.
-Here we’ll take a closer look at the Microsoft 365 XDR offering.
+Here we'll take a closer look at the Microsoft 365 XDR offering.

 Microsoft Defender XDR